BP profits triple to $8.5bn as energy prices soar

 “BP continues to build a track record of delivery against its disciplined financial frame,” chief financial officer Murray Auchincloss said in a statement.

 It comes as other energy giants such as Shell also announced record profits amid soaring energy prices fuelling a cost of living crisis.
-Shell reported record profits of $11.5bn last week, doubling its earnings in a single year amid surging energy prices.
+Shell reported record profits of $11.5bn last week, doubling its earnings in a single year.

 This is up from $5.5bn in April-June 2021- marking a $6bn increase in profits- and up from $9.1 billion in the first quarter of 2022.

-The oil giant recorded a fourteen-fold increase in quarterly profits earlier this year which had reignited calls for a windfall tax to relieve the burden on struggling families during the worsening cost of living crisis.
+Shell recorded a fourteen-fold increase in quarterly profits earlier this year which reignited calls for a windfall tax to relieve the burden on struggling families during the worsening cost of living crisis.

 Rachel Reeves MP, Labour's Shadow Chancellor, responding to BP announcing bumper profits as energy prices rise further, said: “People are worried sick about energy prices rising again in the autumn, but yet again we see eye-watering profits for oil and gas producers.